 Anthony Anderson Net Worth

-Anthony Anderson Net Worth and salary: Anthony Anderson is an American actor and writer who has a net worth of $25 million dollars, and who earns almost $9 million a year in his role on the popular comedy series Black-ish, thanks to his combined salaries for acting and producing as well as his slice of the show's back-end.
+Anthony Anderson is an American actor and writer who has a net worth of $25 million dollars.
+Anthony Anderson earns almost $9 million a year thanks to his role on the popular comedy series Black-ish, through a combination of salaries for acting and producing as well as his slice of the show's back-end.

 Anderson's job as one of the highest-profile TV dads on ABC has kept him busy with other projects on the network.
 In 2017 he was one of the celebrity guest hosts of Jimmy Kimmel Live while Kimmel was on paternity leave, and in 2019 he appeared in both of ABC's Live in Front of a Studio Audience specials.
 In 2020 he made a return appearance as contestant on Who Wants to Be a Millionaire as well as ABC's Extreme Makeover: Home Edition.